nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 - `NuoDB Admin` = The administrative interface for domain and database management.
 For information on how to start the NuoDB Admin tier, see [Admin Chart](../stable/admin/README.md).
 - `CA` = Certificate Authority
-- `Sever Key` = The key pair certificate used by NuoDB Admin.
+- `Server Key` = The key pair certificate used by NuoDB Admin.

 ## About Key Rotation